Rend Lake College instruction is either online or hybrid this semester.

 Tech & Research Support

 Ask for help: If you run into issues accessing accounts or navigating the shift to online classes, you can always contact the Help Desk.
-We'll be monitoring emails and calls from 8:00 am to 4:30 pm Monday – Thursday and 8:00 am to 4:00 pm on Friday.
+We'll be monitoring emails and calls from 8:00 am to 4:00 pm Monday – Friday.
 Of course, you can always leave a voicemail or send an email and we'll get to your issue as soon as we can.
-Send an email to or call 618-437-5321, Ext.
+Send an email to [email protected] or call 618-437-5321, Ext.
 1259.
 The Help Desk cannot send usernames or passwords via email, but if students leave a phone number in the email, the Help Desk will call them back with their info.
 Response time will vary depending on the volume of requests.
 Please be patient — someone will contact you as soon as possible.

 Need help with research?
 We are here to help with any of your research projects; from choosing a topic to citing the resources you plan to use in your writing, presentations or speeches.
 You can ask questions by calling, emailing, using the Ask a Question link, or through a virtual meeting: